Opening Day, Rose Ceremony

 We mark the end of our students’ remarkable journey with a series of events.
 The Senior Send-Off Concert showcases our music program — members of the twelfth grade select their favorite pieces for choir, orchestra, or jazz to be performed.
 The Senior Benefit Concert shows a more contemporary side of their talent — twelfth graders perform a variety of skits or music as a benefit for their Senior trip.
 In Senior Walk-Through, held on the final day of Lower School, every child in the School gathers to honor and celebrate our graduates.
 Beginning in the Kindergarten, the Senior class is greeted with song or verse and an offering of fresh flowers.
 As they make their way from class to class, they retrace their own journey through the grades.
 The journey ends where the school year began, under the canopy behind the Margaret Preston Administration Building.
 The Class is greeted with tremendous applause.
 Seniors then lead the School in reciting the Bell-Ringing verse and the school bell tolls one last time.
 Graduation will follow one week later, after completion of the Senior trip.

-Eighth and Twelfth Grade Graduations
+Eighth Grade Promotion and Twelfth Grade Graduation

 Class Plays and Concerts